 The first stage is vital as this gives you a focus for your fieldwork.
-It also allows you to make a judgement about whether your fieldwork investigation has been successful.
+It also allows you to judge whether your fieldwork investigation has been successful.

 Stage 1: Observing, questioning and planning

 Begin by looking at an issue or location and compile a set of related inquiry questions that you would like to answer.
 Plan what information you will need and how you will collect it.